Amouliani: The Small Island with a Big Charm

-Amouliani is the only inhabited island of Halkidiki and is located in the bay of Mount Athos, opposite the Athos Peninsula.
-With just 4.5 square kilometers in size, this small island offers an authentic island experience without the crowds of larger tourist islands.
+Amouliani is the only inhabited island of Halkidiki, located in the bay of Mount Athos, opposite the peninsula of Athos.
+With just 4.5 square kilometers in area, this small island offers an authentic island experience without the crowds of larger tourist islands.

 How to Get There